Essential documents international students need before applying to university

 Some documents will only be available when you apply for your visa.
 Here are examples of documents you can obtain beforehand:

-To demonstrate that you have sufficient funds for tuition fees, living expenses and travel costs.
+To demonstrate that you have sufficient funds for tuition fees, living expenses, and travel costs for your first year of study.
 This could include recent bank statements, scholarship or loan letters, deposit certificates, and proof of income.

 To apply for a student visa and enter your study abroad country, you must have a valid passport.
 In most countries, your passport needs to be valid for at least six months after you graduate.
 If you don’t have a passport, apply for one in advance so that it arrives in plenty of time for your travels.